JDElite Flowchart Builder User Guide

 Layers and/or lanes can be added from the canvas context menu when the mouse is positioned on a pipe.
 Empty layers and/or lanes can be removed when the mouse is positioned on them:

-• The Copy and Paste actions expect one or more selected nodes of the same copy category (see below) and include only the links between them, if any.
+• The Copy and Paste actions require one or more selected nodes of the same copy category (see below) and include only the links between them, if any.
 Paste is activated only after a Copy.
 Any combination of the following works on selected nodes:

 • Copy and Paste buttons on the top toolbar